Paul Winfield: Early years

 Winfield was the son of Lois Beatrice Edwards, a single mother who was a union organizer in the garment industry.
 Although published obituaries stated he was born on May 22, 1941 in Los Angeles, some sources indicate that Winfield was born on May 22, 1939 in Dallas, Texas.
 (Note: His grave marker at Forest Lawn Memorial Park (Hollywood Hills) gives his birth year as 1939, and the Social Security Index gives his place and date of birth as Dallas, Texas, on May 22, 1939.)
 His stepfather from the age of eight was Clarence Winfield, a city trash collector and construction worker.
 Winfield graduated from Manual Arts High School in Los Angeles.
-From there, he attended the University of Portland, 1957–59; Stanford University, 1959; Los Angeles City College, 1959–63; University of California, Los Angeles, 1962–64; University of Hawaii, 1965 and the University of California, Santa Barbara, 1970–71, but did not earn a degree from any of them.
+From there, he attended the University of Portland, 1957–59; Stanford University, 1959; Los Angeles City College, 1959–63; University of California, Los Angeles, 1962–64; University of Hawaiʻi, 1965 and the University of California, Santa Barbara, 1970–71, but did not earn a degree from any of them.